Mental Health at University: Facts, Warning Signs and Immediate Help

 Five steps you can take today

-1. Honest self-assessment.
-If at least three of the warning signs from section 3 apply to you, professional support makes sense.
+- Honest self-assessment.
+If at least three of the warning signs from the warning signs list above apply to you, professional support makes sense.

-3. Use immediate options.
-Online counseling like Psychofit (€25 per session for students with proof of enrollment) or DiGA programs available after a prescription from your GP.
+- Use immediate options.
+Online counseling like Psychofit (€25 per session for students with proof of enrollment) or DiGA programs like Selfapy or HelloBetter (free with public insurance, requires diagnosis and GP prescription).

 And if you want to understand why the waiting time for psychotherapy averages 142 days, we've written a detailed analysis.